 Builds upon previous computer and business knowledge to create individual and group projects using software found in today's workplace.
-Uses integrated software (i.e. MS Office) and current technology to further develop professional software skills.
-Prerequisite: CAS 216 and CAS 170 or instructor permission.
-Recommended: CAS 109, CAS 140, CAS 171, and CAS 217.
+Uses integrated software and current technology to further develop professional software skills.
+Prerequisite: CAS 216, CAS 140, and CAS 170.
+Recommended: CAS 109, and CAS 231.
 Audit available.

 - Integrate various software applications to plan, create, and present projects following current professional and/or industry standards.

 - Use critical thinking skills to solve unfamiliar business-related problems through the integration of various computer software applications.

 - Work with others through collaboration on group projects.